Table of contents

 Uninstall the notifier

-From the Windows Control Panel, select Add/Remove Programs.
-Double-click Trend Micro Deep Security Notifier, and click Remove.
+From the Windows Control Panel, select Add/Remove Programs, double-click Trend Micro Deep Security Notifier, and click Remove.

-To uninstall from the command line:
+To uninstall from the command line, execute the following:

-For a silent uninstall, add /quiet.
+For a silent uninstall, add /quiet to the preceding command.